 For St Michael’s local sourcing means more than just food and drink – we source locally for as much as we can, from our organic local spa products from AFYNA to office supplies and architects.
 Over the last 5 years St Michael’s has seen over £5 million worth of investment on re-building, renovation and refurbishment and we are proud to say that 90% of that investment has gone to local suppliers.

-To encourage our guests to travel to us in a more sustainable manner we have negotiated some exclusive ticket prices on the First Great Western train network.
 Whilst we understand that many guests will arrive by car, once they are here we promote the use of the network of ferries, boats, buses & trains that link some of Cornwall’s best attractions.
 Local cycle-hire is also promoted and we have a ‘Green Information’ guest board to keep guests up to date on our ‘green’ activities and local events and suppliers.
 Staff are encouraged to use alternative means to get to work: public transport, car sharing, cycling or walking.